KJNeko/IDHAN/FGLSpec.md

-# This following information defines the specification of FGL INTERNAL DEVELOPMENT GUIDELINES 2022 version
+# This following information defines the specification of FGL INTERNAL DEVELOPMENT GUIDELINES 2022

 ---